Mu2e/kb-mcp/docs/guides/admin-api.md

 ## Authentication

 1. Visit `/admin` in your web browser
-2. You'll be redirected to GitHub OAuth
+2. You'll be redirected to OAuth (Globus or GitHib, depending on server configuration)
-3. Log in with GitHub
+3. Log in with your OAuth provider
-4. If you have **admin permissions** on the required repository (if configured), you'll be granted access
+4. If you have **admin permissions** on the required repository/group (if configured), you'll be granted access
 5. Your browser session will be maintained via a secure cookie

 ## Features